Our climate plan

 Everyone working at, or with, Volvo Cars should be comfortable raising questions or concerns about ethical issues or cases of non-compliance.
 We support a culture of openness, integrity and accountability.
 If you want to report a violation of our Code of Conduct, you can submit a report.

-Volvo Cars is proud to have been recognised as a 2018 World’s Most Ethical Company® by the Ethisphere Institute for the second consecutive year.
+Volvo Cars is proud to have been recognised as a 2019 World’s Most Ethical Company® by the Ethisphere Institute for the third consecutive year.
 Ethisphere institute is a global leader in defining and advancing the standards of ethical business practices.
-This is a welcome acknowledgement of our comprehensive Compliance and Ethics Programme which aims to ensure that our employees and our business partners act responsibly and ethically.
+This is a welcomed acknowledgement of our comprehensive Compliance and Ethics Programme which aims to ensure that our employees and our business partners act responsibly and ethically.
 Volvo Cars is committed to fostering a culture of Ethical Leadership.